 What kind of equipment/software are you using for your photos?

-I’m using a Sony Alpha a77 digital SLR with either a 24-70mm f/2.8.
+I’m using a Sony A7R II with a Zeiss 24-70mm f/2.8 lens.
 I also use a Benro Travel Angel carbon fiber tripod.
 The tripod is as much about composition as it is about holding the camera still.

-As far as lighting goes, I’m not big on flashes (especially the ones in the cameras), so I just use a $10 Ikea table lamp that has a rice paper shade on it (diffuses the light), along with a 40W Satco fluorescent 5000K bulb.
+As far as lighting goes, I’m not big on flashes (especially the ones in the cameras), so I either shoot in daylight or use a $10 Ikea table lamp that has a rice paper shade on it (diffuses the light), along with a 40W Satco fluorescent 5000K bulb.

 None of these answered my question, how do I contact you?